Overview

 Academic Opportunities

-The College of Education and Human Development offers many +1 programs for CEHD students as well as students in all majors at Temple University.
+The College of Education and Human Development (CEHD) offers many +1 accelerated degree programs for CEHD students and several programs that are available to students in any major at Temple University.
 Eligible undergraduate students begin graduate courses while completing their bachelor's degree.
-The graduate coursework, if successfully completed, will appear on a graduate transcript and will usually count toward the master's degree requirements if the student matriculates into the graduate year immediately upon completion of the bachelor's degree.*
+The graduate coursework, if successfully completed, will appear on a graduate transcript and most often count toward the master's degree requirements if the student matriculates into the graduate year immediately upon completion of the bachelor's degree.* In an accelerated +1 program, eligible undergraduate students register for graduate courses during their undergraduate semesters.
+Upon graduation from their undergraduate program, students continue to complete the remaining requirements of the master's degree which they complete, in most cases, in one additional year.

-Academic advisors in the Office of Undergraduate and Graduate Affairs work closely with +1 students as they progress through their +1 program, guiding and supporting them from the application period through completion of their bachelor's and then master's degrees.
+CEHD academic advisors work closely with +1 students as they progress through their +1 program, guiding and supporting them from the application period through completion of their bachelor's and then master's degrees.
 Each student is provided with an academic plan that reflects the graduate coursework.
 Students can read more about available +1 programs in this Bulletin and should contact plus1@temple.edu with inquiries.

 *